ta-tikoma/phpunit-architecture-test/README.md

 - [PHP Architecture Tester](https://github.com/carlosas/phpat)

 #### Advantages
-- Dynamic creation of layers by regular expression
+- Dynamic creation of layers by regular expression (not need declare each module)
 - Run along with the rest of tests from [phpunit](https://github.com/sebastianbergmann/phpunit)
-- Asserts to method arguments (for check dependent injection)
+- Asserts to method arguments and return types (for check dependent injection)